 Important: If you want to change the assignment Type on an existing assignment configuration, you must delete all existing defined ranges.
 Remove IP Range assignments by navigating to Groups & Settings > Groups > Organization Groups > Network Ranges.
 Remove custom attribute assignments by navigating to Devices > Provisioning > Custom Attributes > Custom Attribute Assignment Rules.

-Choose the Device Ownership options.
+Select the Device Ownership options.
 Only devices with the selected ownership types are assigned.
-Choose from the following.

 You can add a network range by selecting the link, Click here to create a network range.

 You can alternatively visit this page by navigating to Groups & Settings > Groups > Organization Groups > Network Ranges.
-The Network Ranges settings selection is only visible if Device Assignments has been enabled for the Organization Group you are in when you visit this location.
+The Network Ranges settings selection is only visible if Device Assignments is enabled for the Organization Group you are in when you visit this location.

 When selected, the Network Ranges page is displayed.